Louis Roy: Disappearance

 The Rock Machine had been supported financially by the Dark Circle, a group of outwardly 'respectable' Montreal businessmen who covertly engaged in organized crime, hence the name.
 The Dark Circle supplied the money that allowed the Rock Machine to buy cocaine and to hire hitmen.
 In 1998, Salvatore Brunnetti, a prominent Montreal restaurateur and a member of the Dark Circle, defected to the Hells Angels.
 Brunnetti provided the Angels with the names and addresses of the other members of the Dark Circle, whom the Angels then proceeded to hunt down.
 The end of the Dark Circle had largely driven the Rock Machine out of the drug business by depriving them of capital.
 By 2000, the Gervasis were the only people still willing to sell the Rock Machine drugs.
 Scoppa stated that Boucher's attitude was both sides had to take care of their own "garbage" and that he would only have Roy killed if Rizzuto had Gervasi killed, which led to an agreement being struck along that line.
 Salvatore Gervasi was killed on 22 April 2000, being found shot dead inside of his parked automobile.
 According to Scoppa, Roy went to Boucher's party and then went to the meat factory to meet Matticks.
 Scoppa stated that Roy was self-confident as he was with his friends and had no fears about the meeting at the meat factory.
 After his arrival at the factory, he was seized by his so-called "friends" who proceeded to run him through the meat grinder while still alive.
 In return, Rizzuto had an attempt made against the life of Paulo Gervasi 4 August 2000.
 Paulo Gervasi become estranged from Rizzuto following the murder of his son and the attempt on his own life, causing him to drift to the sidelines of the Rizzuto family.
 On 19 January 2004, Gervasi was killed outside of a bakery in the St. Leonard district of Montreal.

 After his disappearance, Roy's assets were all divided up by his fellow Nomads as if he had never existed.
-Other members of the Hells Angels who had vanished and later turned out to still be alive such as the hitman Paul "Fon Fon" Fontaine and Richard Vallée were still listed on the membership lists of the Angels, but Roy's name was abruptly removed from the membership lists in June 2000.
+Other members of the Hells Angels who had vanished and later turned out to still be alive such as the hitman Paul "Fon Fon" Fontaine and Richard Vallée were still listed on the membership lists of the Angels; however, Roy's name was abruptly removed from the membership lists in June 2000.
 Paul Cherry, the crime correspondent of The Montreal Gazette, wrote that Roy's sudden and unexplained removal from the Hells Angels membership lists indicated that he was dead.